jcalixte/rnrps/article/article.md

 ### What is CouchDb

-Before getting deep into the app, it seems primordial to know the technology behind.
+Before getting deeper into the app, it seems primordial to first know the tech behind it.

 #### CouchDb

 CouchDb is a NoSQL database accessible via a RESTFUL API.
 The singularity of CouchDb is that data are immutables.
 Each update of a document (NoSQL data) is a new document linked to its previous versions by a common `_id`.
-So, like in git, a historic tree can be made listing all the modification of a document.
+So, like in git, a historic tree can be made listing all the modifications of a document.
 Each update modifies the property `_rev` like `_rev: 12-ad32d26`.
 This is the version of the document (`_rev` is for `revision` 🤫).

 CouchDb masters in database replications.
-As it is possible to know what has been modified by an `_id` and a `_rev` prop, it is easy for a database to know the delta and replicate from another one.
+As it is possible to know what has been modified by an `_id` and a `_rev` prop, it's easy for a database to distinguish a delta and replicate from another one.
 What is important for us will be the replication of a distant database to a local one.

 [CouchDb Documentation](https://docs.couchdb.org/en/stable/)

-For our game, we need to install it locally.
+To work on our game, we'll need to install CouchDb locally.

 ### Installation